visgl/react-map-gl/README.md

 [localhost:9966](http://localhost:9966).
 Any changes you make will automatically run the compiler to build the files again.

+### Testing

+It's particularly difficult to write tests for this component beacuse it uses WebGL.
+There are some tests in `test/` but for the most part, as new features are added, we typically test drive them by running `npm run start` and play with the demos.

 # CHANGE LOG

 ### 0.6